Marketing Partnership Agreement: What You Need to Know

 An example of when a marketing partnership agreement is utilized is when one business is interested in placing products in another the store or storefront of another business to promote and increase sales.
 Another example is a joint marketing campaign or sale that benefits both businesses.

 If you need help with a marketing partnership agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.